 If you ask all these questions to the developer, obviously he will choose the latter.
-The way you help a developer feel this empathy is by not asking all these questions but embellish and accentuate the context while describing the job of our customer.
+The way you help a developer feel this empathy is by not asking all these questions but embellishing and accentuating the context while describing the job of our customer.

 The “when” part of the job story gives adequate space for this accentuation and embellishment of context.
 It acts as a reservoir of empathy, enacting the situation as it unravels in the minds of the customer as she sits down to run a campaign.

-A user story, rethought as a job story allows for elaborate context setting.
+A user story rethought as a job story allows for an elaborate context setting.
 With that comes empathy.
-Empathy that flows much like the brook and brims like a river as the product reaches the hands of your customer.
+The empathy that flows much like the brook and brims like a river as the product reaches the hands of your customer.